JakeStevens/CaffeMaker/README.md

 + lmdb (Version 2.8) *
 + snappy (Version 1.1.3) *

+If you are updating the dependencies, make sure that:
++ data/ and models/ are removed from the .gitignore for Caffef
++ ./autogen.sh files are removed from the .gitignore for protobuff
++ ./autogen.sh is ran for protobuff (not all embedded Linux distros have curl)

 Note: the code that does a PKG_CHECK on snappy (inside configure file) has been removed.
 This is checking for gflags, which must be installed anyways